 Tet holiday or Vietnamese Lunar New Year, even known as Tet Nguyen Dan, is truly an important event in Vietnamese tradition & culture.
 Because of being calculated by the lunar calendar, the Tet holiday takes place at the end of January that is obviously later than the globally New Year’s Day.
-The traditional event itself is the longest public holiday in Vietnam and also the most fantastic time for all travelers from all around the world to spend their time in Vietnam (if you are planning to enjoy the cheerful multi country Asia tours for New Year, do not ignore Vietnam).
-On February 12th, 2021, the Vietnamese Lunar New Year will occur.
+The traditional event itself is the longest public holiday in Vietnam and also the most fantastic time for all travelers from all around the world to spend their time in Vietnam (if you are planning to enjoy the cheerful multi-country Asia tours for New Year, do not ignore Vietnam).
+On February 1s, 2022, the Vietnamese Lunar New Year will occur.

 What is the Tet Holiday?

-In Vietnam, Tet holiday is celebrated to greet the New Year (Lunar New Year) and it is also the time for people to recall what they’ve done last year.
+In Vietnam, the Tet holiday is celebrated to greet the New Year (Lunar New Year) and it is also the time for people to recall what they’ve done last year.
 The event is considered an important mark for changes, plans, and a new beginning.
 Additionally, Vietnamese people believe that on the first day of the Tet holiday, what they do will affect their rest.
-Thus, they pay their great attention to every single word they say, every single thing they do.
-One more thing is that the Vietnamese Lunar New Year, perhaps, is the only occasion for family members having a good moment together after a year of working and studying hard.
+Thus, they pay great attention to every single word they say, every single thing they do.
+One more thing is that the Vietnamese Lunar New Year, perhaps, is the only occasion for family members to have a good moment together after a year of working and studying hard.

 The Features of Vietnamese Tet Holiday